Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

 To use a graph model:

 1. Select the Brain GameObject in the **Hierarchy** window of the Unity Editor.
-(The Brain GameObject must be a child of the Academy Gameobject and must have a Brain component.)
+(The Brain GameObject must be a child of the Academy GameObject and must have a Brain component.)
 2. Set the **Brain Type** to **Internal**.

     **Note:** In order to see the **Internal** Brain Type option, you must [enable TensorFlowSharp](Using-TensorFlow-Sharp-in-Unity.md).